Appendix A — Data Wrangling FAQ.

 5. Honestly, I almost always use R and dplyr for analysis after I’ve fixed the CSV using python, so I don’t know pandas well.

-A.8.4 Why do you not teach proper Entity-Relationship diagrams
+Why do you not teach proper Entity-Relationship diagrams

 There are many notations for Data Modeling.
 Wikipedia has a great description of the options and examples of different notations.